rifset/data-manipulation-in-sql-and-r/README.md

 ### Pipe operator

 Before going further, in the Tidyverse work environment, there is an exclusive operator called the pipe operator `%>%` which has a function to chain a sequence of operations or calculations.
 It simply passes the result of any previous function onto the function afterward.
-If you are using R Studio, you can instantly write a pipe operator using `CTRL` +`SHIFT` +`M` on your keyboard.
+If you are using R Studio, you can instantly write a pipe operator using `CTRL+SHIFT+M` on your keyboard.
 Learn more about the pipe operator [here](https://www.datacamp.com/tutorial/pipe-r-tutorial).

 ### Data for use cases